syncfusion-content/windowsforms-docs/WindowsForms/treeview/Save-And-Load-XML.md

 ---
 layout: post
-title:  Save and Load XML in WinForms TreeView control | Syncfusion
+title: Save and Load XML in Windows Forms TreeView control | Syncfusion
-description: Learn about save and load XML data from XML file in Syncfusion WinForms TreeView control and more details.
+description: Learn about Save and Load XML support in Syncfusion Windows Forms TreeView control and more details.
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

-# Save and Load XML
+# Save and Load XML in Windows Forms TreeView

 `TreeViewAdv` does not have direct option to load/save from XML file.
 This below section will help to load/save TreeViewAdv from XML.